funvill/funvill.github.io/_posts/2007-09-25-smf-redirect-after-reply-or-post.md

 ---
-title: SMF - Redirect after reply or post
+title: "SMF - Redirect after reply or post"
 date: 2007-09-25 15:25:00
+categories:
-categories: Tips
+- Tips
+slug: smf-redirect-after-reply-or-post

 ---

 I just installed <a href="http://www.simplemachines.org/">Simple machine forum</a> (SMF) over at <a href="http://www.everydayfiction.com/forums/">EveryDayFiction.com</a>. it works great but it has had a few odd quirks including;